-The Action Plan is intended to advance Building Block goals over the next 10+ years.
-The constituent actions, strategies and policies represent a menu of possible options that have been identified as important or essential to contributing to these goals but are not a complete or exclusive list of all that the Town could do.
+The following Action Plan is proposed to achieve Building Block goals over the next 10+ years.
+The actions, strategies and policies identified are not intended to be a complete list of all that the Town could do but does include the most important actions essential to advance the corresponding goals.
 While a large and ambitious number of actions are presented, priorities for implementation will be identified during the Select Board's annual strategic planning exercise.
-The identification of these planning actions represents the very early, beginning of the process, not the end.
-Decisions about whether and how to pursue any one of these actions will be made through a participative, public process.